 WSFS - WSFS Financial Corporation

 WSFS Financial Corporation operates as the savings and loan holding company for the Wilmington Savings Fund Society, FSB that provides various banking services in the United States.
-It operates through three segments: WSFS Bank, Cash Connect, and Wealth Management.
-It offers various deposit products, including savings accounts, demand deposits, interest-bearing demand deposits, money market deposit accounts, and certificates of deposit, as well as accepts jumbo certificates of deposit from individuals, businesses, and municipalities.
+It operates through WSFS Bank, Cash Connect, and Wealth and Trust segments.
+The company offers deposit products, including noninterest-bearing demand deposits, money market, and interest-bearing demand deposits, as well as certificates of deposit and jumbo certificates of deposit.

 - Sector